Don’t think about a pink elephant.

 The image of a pink elephant is now embedded in your mind and you can’t erase it…right?

-When you’re talking with someone or giving a presentation your mind can play the same nasty trick when you think too hard about what to do with your hands.
+When you’re talking with someone—or even giving a presentation like a keynote—your mind can play the same nasty trick when you think too hard about what to do with your hands.

 The hand question is one that I’m most often asked.